 All of the robot mops I’ve covered so far use a built-in water tank system that these machines use to make the microfiber mop underneath damp or keep it damp.

-That’s the convenience that these provide at the cost of around $7 per 10-pack of these mops but if you feel like these are added expense and you are okay with soaking a reusable pad then you can purchase the blue microfiber pad and pre-soak it yourself.
+That’s the convenience that these provide at the cost of around $7 per 10-pack of these mops.
+But if you feel like it’s an added expense and you are okay with soaking a reusable pad then you can purchase the blue microfiber pad and pre-soak it yourself.